wecodemore/wpstarter/.github/CONTRIBUTING.md

 many commits, you can [squash commits][so-git-squash].

 Please, always write a clear log message for your commits.
 It's always hard to find changes that introduced bugs.
-Good messages makes it easier to trace things back to their origin.
+Good messages make it easier to trace things back to their origin.

 We really like the